ClearBlade/ClearBlade-Python-SDK/README.md

 # Set up callback function
 def on_connect(client, userdata, flags, rc):
-    # When we connect to the broker, start publishing our data to the keelhauled channel
+    # When we connect to the broker, start publishing our data to the keelhauled topic
     for i in range(20):
         if i%2==0:
             payload = "yo"